October 15, 2005.

 I anticipated a long, thoughtful descent through a mixture of terrain and simple observations about life, friends, and nature.
 Although the way had been wet so far, and I was now completely soaked from the waist down, I had no idea what I would be in for during the second half of my adventure.

-The Moosilauke Carriage Road provides a pleasant, easily graded walk through the forest.
+The Moosilauke Carriage Road provided a pleasant, easily graded walk through the forest.
 I didn’t have to exert myself much going down so I put on a fleece vest to help keep my core warm.
 And to think, at the beginning of the hike, I thought I had overpacked!
 I continued in my attempt to keep as dry as humanly possible, walking on the edges of the trail and hopping on the rocks and raised bits of mud.
 Eventually, my socks became so saturated that my efforts were fruitless.
 I changed into my spare, dry socks and continued down the road.

 Approaching the Hurricane Trail, I noticed that the water levels seemed to be rising significantly.
 Rivers rushed by loudly and dramatically.
 Footing became less sure.
 Although the fall leaves are pretty, they cover up the loose rocks, deep puddles of water, and other surface features of the trail.
 I started to slow down to prevent ankle injury or any other stupid mistakes.